Case Studies

 The challenge

-To help Outright Games make a console game for Bluey that preschool children could play alongside their siblings and parents.
-The goal was to make them feel they were in Bluey’s world, playing as their favourite characters.What we did
+Help Outright Games make a console game for Bluey that preschool children could play alongside their siblings and parents, enabling them to feel they were in Bluey’s world, playing as their favourite characters.What we did

 Three rounds of testing with preschoolers, their siblings and parents.
-Testing explored character design, what families wanted from a Bluey game (humour, storytelling, familiar games from Bluey on TV, Bluey’s house), wayfinding, story mode vs free play and coplay.How we added value
+Testing explored character design, what families wanted from a Bluey game, wayfinding, story mode vs free play, and co-play.How we added value

 -